 Rainwater and graywater: Under what conditions is it permitted to reuse them in France?

 French regulations have evolved in recent months regarding the reuse of rainwater and graywater for non-potable, domestic, and non-domestic purposes.
-The goal is to facilitate the use of “non-conventional” water sources to reduce costs and ease the strain on water resources.
+The goal is to facilitate the reuse of “non-conventional” water to reduce costs and limit pressure on water resources.

 Julie Mendret, University of Montpellier and Thomas Harmand, Aix-Marseille University (AMU)

-Rainwater harvesting and reuse offer both environmental and economic benefits: by collecting and using this natural resource, we reduce the demand on drinking water systems and thereby help preserve freshwater reserves.
+Rainwater harvesting and use offer both environmental and economic benefits: by collecting and using this natural resource, we reduce the demand on drinking water systems and thereby conserve freshwater reserves.

 This water is ideal for non-potable uses such as watering gardens, washing cars, or flushing toilets, thereby contributing to more sustainable water resource management and lower water costs for households and businesses.

-Until very recently, the reuse of rainwater —which refers to water that falls directly from the sky in the form of precipitation—was regulated in France by a decree dated August 21, 2008: it permitted its use, particularly for the disposal of sewage, washing floors, or watering green spaces under certain conditions, notably related to storage or signage.
-This legal framework has recentlybeen updated to expand these uses.
+Until very recently, the reuse of rainwater —which refers to water that falls directly from the sky in the form of precipitation—was regulated in France by a decree dated August 21, 2008: It permitted its use, particularly for the disposal of human waste, washing floors, and watering green spaces, under certain conditions related notably to storage and signage.
+This legal framework has justbeen updated to expand these permitted uses.

-The domestic use of rainwater, meanwhile, is regulated by a decree and an order dated July 12, 2024, which more broadly apply to all water unfit for human consumption (referred to as EICH, a new designation) for domestic use.
-This water is distinct from water “intended for human consumption, ” known as potable water, and includes: rainwater, fresh water, water from wells and boreholes for domestic use, graywater, and water from communal swimming pools—all of which is treated beforehand.
+The domestic use of rainwater, meanwhile, is regulated by a decree and an order dated July 12, 2024, which, more broadly, apply to all water unfit for human consumption (referred to as EICH, a new designation) for domestic use.
+This water is distinct from water “intended for human consumption, known as potable water, and includes: rainwater, fresh water, water from wells and boreholes for domestic use, graywater, and water from public swimming pools—all of which is treated prior to use.

-Permitted uses include: laundry, cleaning indoor floors, flushing toilets, filling decorative fountains not intended for human consumption, cleaning outdoor surfaces (including washing vehicles if done at home), and watering vegetable gardens and green spaces around the building.
+Permitted uses include, in particular: washing laundry, cleaning indoor floors, flushing toilets, filling decorative fountains not intended for human consumption, cleaning outdoor surfaces (including washing vehicles if done at home), and watering vegetable gardens and green spaces on a building-by-building basis.

-Thus, the required water quality standards and the procedure to follow depend on the type of water and its intended use.
+Thus, the required water quality standards and the procedure to be followed depend on the type of water and its intended use.
 The regulations are fairly lenient with regard to rainwater.
-All uses may be freely implemented after filing a declaration with the town hall, with the exception of laundry, which requires an additional declaration to the prefect and must meet certain quality standards.
+All uses may be freely implemented after filing a declaration with the town hall, with the exception of laundry, which requires an additional declaration to the prefect and must meet a certain quality standard.

-Another new feature of these two regulations is the authorization to use EICH in “facilities serving vulnerable members of the public” (ERPS).
+Another new feature of these two texts is the authorization to use EICH in “facilities serving vulnerable members of the public” (ERPS).
 This applies in particular to healthcare facilities, spa facilities, and schools.
-In this context, the use of rainwater remains permitted, with unrestricted implementation (provided that the use has been declared to the local town hall), with the exception, once again, of laundry and the supply of decorative fountains, which are subject to an additional declaration to be filed with the prefect of the department in which the rainwater is used.
+In this context, the use of rainwater remains permitted and can be implemented freely (provided that its use has been reported to city hall), with the exception—once again—of laundry and the supply of decorative fountains, which are subject to an additional declaration to be filed with the prefect of the department in which the rainwater is used.

 Rainwater used for these purposes must also meet the quality standards set forth in the aforementioned decree of July 12, 2024.
 This is not the case for rainwater used for purposes other than these.

-These two regulations also permit the reuse of graywater (domestic wastewater from sinks, washbasins, showers, bathtubs, and washing machines that does not contain fecal matter) and water from public swimming pools.
+These two regulations also authorize the reuse of graywater (domestic wastewater from sinks, washbasins, showers, bathtubs, and washing machines that does not contain fecal matter) and water from public swimming pools.

-The requirements here are stricter than those for rainwater: the same uses may be considered, but with more restrictions—none of them can be freely implemented with graywater or pool water.
-The minimum applicable procedure is notification to the prefect.
-Outside of ERPS, the following uses are authorized: supplying decorative fountains not intended for human consumption, flushing toilets, cleaning outdoor surfaces, and watering green spaces on a building-wide scale.
+The regulations here are stricter than those for rainwater: the same uses may be considered, but with more restrictions—none of them can be freely implemented with graywater or pool water.
+The minimum required procedure is filing a declaration with the prefect.
+Outside of ERPS areas, the following uses are authorized: supplying decorative fountains not intended for human consumption, flushing toilets, cleaning outdoor surfaces, and watering green spaces on a building-wide basis.

 These uses are permitted provided they are reported to the prefect and meet minimum quality standards.
-The uses of water for laundry, indoor floor cleaning, and watering vegetable gardens are subject to a special exemption procedure and may be authorized on an experimental basis.
-These experiments will be evaluated in 2035, and a decision on whether to expand their use will be made accordingly.
+The uses of washing laundry, cleaning indoor floors, and watering vegetable gardens are subject to a special exemption procedure and may be authorized on an experimental basis.
+These experiments will be evaluated in 2035, and a decision on whether to implement them more widely will be made accordingly.

 Despite the restrictions, commendable progress

-For ERPS, the procedure is even stricter: authorization must be obtained to reuse graywater and/or pool water for the following purposes: supplying decorative fountains not intended for human consumption, flushing toilets, cleaning outdoor surfaces, and watering green spaces within the building.
+For ERPS, the procedure is even stricter: authorization must be obtained to reuse graywater and/or pool water for the following purposes: supplying decorative fountains not intended for human consumption, flushing toilets, cleaning outdoor surfaces, and watering green spaces on a building-wide basis.

-The procedures also differ in terms of monitoring requirements.
-For uses subject to quality requirements, monitoring is implemented to ensure the safety of this water from a health perspective.
-For certain parameters, this must be carried out up to six times a year: as one might expect given the complexity of these procedures, it will be more difficult to implement this type of reuse in these facilities.
+The procedures also differ with regard to monitoring requirements.
+For uses subject to quality requirements, monitoring is implemented to ensure the safety of this water from a public health perspective.
+For certain parameters, this monitoring must be conducted up to six times a year: as one might expect given the complexity of these procedures, it will be more difficult to implement this type of water reuse in these facilities.

-[We already have over 120,000 subscribers to The Conversation’s newsletters.
-How about you?
+[There are already more than 120,000 subscribers to The Conversation’s newsletters.
+What about you?
 Subscribe today to gain a better understanding of the world’s major issues.]

 It is important to note, however, the progress these regulations have enabled: numerous unconventional water sources have now been identified and their use regulated, which is of major importance for the preservation of drinking water resources.
-By integrating these alternative sources into our water management, we reduce pressure on freshwater reserves and limit the costs associated with supplying and treating drinking water.
-We will also contribute to more sustainable and resilient water management, particularly during droughts or in regions where water is scarce.
+By incorporating these alternative sources into our water management, we reduce pressure on freshwater reserves and limit the costs associated with supplying and treating drinking water.
+We will also contribute to more sustainable and resilient water management, particularly during periods of drought or in regions where water is scarce.

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.